kayazas123/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 adjust the version in the URL, e.g. 7.9 or 7.12

 # Release JIRA
 The goal for releasing the JIRA is to add the version you would like to release to issues which have already been closed.
 To achieve this, please make sure that the alpha version you would like to release [already exists](https://app.camunda.com/jira/browse/CAM/?selectedTab=com.atlassian.jira.jira-projects-plugin:versions-panel).
-If not, ask Michael, Roman or Thorben to create this alpha version in JIRA.
+If not, all members of the Runtime team should have permissions to create versions.

 To add the release version to the respective "fixVersion" field of all issues which have already been closed, go to the [issues page](https://app.camunda.com/jira/issues) and make sure that the advanced search is enabled.